therealnicoroshi/modlist/README.md

 Wyrmstooth and Beyond Reach will start at a certain level but some you will just find in your exploring like Chanterelle, The Shire, Moonpath to Elswyer, Darkend, Skyrim Sewers, and Skyrim Underground.

- # Shout Out To Some Awesome People:
+ ## Shout Out To Some Awesome People:

 Halgari for creation of this wonderful tool

+BiggieBoss for play testing and allowing me to fork his readme code.

 For play testing and feedback>>

 Iyreshot

 Pixelnate

-BiggieBoss

 You people Rock!